DontBelieveMe/GeneEngine/README.md

 #### Requirements

 - CMake (version >= 3.0)
-- A C++11 compliant compiler
+- A C++11 compliant compiler.
+Tested compilers are as follows:
-  - Currently only tested with Visual Studio 2017, but I'm planning on getting GCC/Clang working again for Android/Linux as soon as I can.
+  - G++/GCC 6.3.0 (tested on Windows with MinGW)
+  - Visual Studio 15 2017 (v141)

 #### Building